My Bot helps me with my mascara, but can she also take care of my health?

 - Track responses and measure results.
 Whether at the aggregate or individual level, success can ultimately be linked directly to therapeutic compliance and health outcomes: improved symptom control and better management of the condition, more repeated scripts or increased product usage.

 While bots may be a new and novel addition to the healthcare landscape with gaps to be resolved, they present a clear opportunity to lead and innovate.
-Simply, bots offer supportive, non-prescriptive interactions that are low-risk and high impact – and capable of driving significant positive change for the PatientConsumer® and the brand.
+Simply, bots offer supportive, non-prescriptive interactions that are low-risk and high impact – and capable of driving significant positive change for the PatientConsumer®

 A bot without a strategy is not recommended – and the time is now to get ahead of the curve.